bsab/django-fieldbook/README.rst

 --------

 Django-Fieldbook works with Django 1.8/1.9/1.10/1.11.
-It is based on fieldbook-py_, a basic Python 3 client available on pypi from @mattstibbs
+It is based on fieldbook-py_, a basic Python 3 client.

 Quick start